Home » Blog » Tattoo » How much to tip tattoo artist

 6 Factors Affecting Your Tattoo Tip

-When and How to Tip?
+When and how to tip?

-Knowing the appropriate time and method for tipping your tattoo artist can make the process smooth and respectful.
-Generally, you should tip your artist right after the tattoo session is completed and you’ve had a chance to admire the finished work.
+You should tip your artist right after the tattoo session is completed and you’ve had a chance to admire the finished work.
 If your tattoo requires multiple sessions, the standard practice is to tip after each individual session rather than waiting until the entire piece is finished.
 This shows ongoing appreciation for the artist’s work throughout the process.

 • Cash is Preferred: Many tattoo artists prefer cash tips.
 This is because it’s immediate, and they don’t have to worry about credit card processing fees that can cut into the tip amount.
 Having cash on hand specifically for the tip is a thoughtful gesture.
 This is a good way of showing appreciation when cash is tight for the studio itself, but available for the artist directly.